bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-07-09-gingerbread.md

+---
+layout: post
+title: The Gingerbread Man
+published: true
+date: 2021-07-09
+readtime: true
+categories: ['ROBERT ALTMAN - AMERICAN OUTSIDER']
+tags: [Thriller, Crime]
+metadata: 'USA 1997, 114 mins<br> Director: Robert Altman'
+pdf: '2021-07-09-gingerbread-man.pdf'
+---

 **A contemporary review**<br>
 John Grisham is a true publishing phenomenon and Hollywood has been eager to turn his stories into movies, especially after the massive success of Sydney Pollack’s version of _The Firm_ in 1993.
 Since then there have been: _The Pelican Brief_ (Alan J. Pakula, 1993), _The Client_ (Joel Schumacher, 1994), _A Time to Kill_ (Joel Schumacher, 1996), _The Chamber_ (James Foley, 1996) _John Grisham’s The Rainmaker_ (Francis Ford Coppola, 1997) as well as a TV series based on _The Client_.
 Although a version of _The Runaway Jury_ (to be directed by _auteur manqué_ Philip Kaufman) is promised, the last so far is _The Gingerbread Man_.
 In it Kenneth Branagh plays Rick Magruder, a successful lawyer who gets involved in the problems of a young woman who is being stalked by her father, a religious fanatic.
 Things escalate when the father escapes from the asylum where Magruder had had him committed and then threatens the lawyer and his children.
 If one throws in the inevitable chases, rescues, murders, courtroom manoeuvring and such, this will not seem very different from the other ﬁlms mentioned above.
-All in fact are reasonably faithful adaptations, with Coppola’s clearly being the most effective and Schumacher’s the shoddiest, but
-_The Gingerbread Man_ stands out in many ways, not least because it is not strictly canon.
+All in fact are reasonably faithful adaptations, with Coppola’s clearly being the most effective and Schumacher’s the shoddiest, but _The Gingerbread Man_ stands out in many ways, not least because it is not strictly canon.

 Robert Altman’s 1997 ﬁlm is in fact not taken from a novel but is based on an original screenplay that Grisham had written many years previously.
 Although its protagonist is a lawyer, as with all his books, this story is actually closer in feeling to _ﬁlm noir_ with its dark atmosphere (literally and metaphorically-speaking) and with a _femme fatale_ ably manipulating the hero, and it relies less on courtroom procedure for its plot twists and turns.
 It is however also hard to know how much of this is Grisham’s doing as, by the time the ﬁlm was released, his screenplay credit had been reduced to merely one for ‘original story’.
 When speaking with _Entertainment Weekly_ Robert Altman stated that he had never even talked to Grisham ‘..or met him.
 I wouldn’t know him if he fell in my soup’.
 Indeed, the production itself was beset with problems and setbacks almost as tortuous as the ﬁlm’s plot.